About the Project

 A few examples of accessibility:

-Dark mode function, where users who are sensitive to bright screens or just prefer a darker look can access this option.
+Dark mode option, where users who are sensitive to bright screens or just prefer a darker look can access this option.

 We created social login options for a faster and more convenient experience.